 Remember that every moment of every day is a learning opportunity for your child.
 You will not need to track, log, or report your hours.
 If you decide to track these things on your own, that is for your own purposes, and is not sent or seen anywhere.
 But if you feel unsure and decide to try to track for your own assurance, be sure to “count” every learning experience and conversation, every trip to the park, everything you do, to be accurate. :)

-I hope this Primer was helpful to you, and eases any confusion you may have.
-We have a wonderful homeschool Code here in Ohio, which was written in 1989 very specifically to keep us as homeschoolers legal, yet limits intrusion into our day to day lives by the State.
-This is why we want to be VERY clear about what is and is not required of us as homeschoolers - the law was written BY homeschooling families themselves, to protect our rights (rights that were hard fought for us, at the expense of jail time, the loss of children, and even some homeschooler's lives, by homeschoolers just a few decades ago), and we want to be able to pass down these same rights we enjoy, to future generations of Ohio homeschoolers.
+Our homeschooling laws are written very specifically to keep us as homeschoolers legal, yet limits intrusion into our day to day lives by the State.
+This is why we want to be VERY clear about what is and is not required of us as homeschoolers.
+The law was written BY homeschooling families themselves, to protect our rights (rights that were hard fought for us, at the expense of jail time, the loss of children, and even some homeschooler's lives, by homeschoolers just a few decades ago), and we want to be able to pass down these same rights we enjoy, to future generations of Ohio homeschoolers.

-If we give in just a little here and a little there, doing more than the law requires, just to “be nice” to an unlawful request, or to "not make waves" we dishonor those who fought for our rights, and encourage school administrators to bully other law-abiding citizens.
+If we give in just a little here and a little there, doing more than the law requires, just to “be nice” to an unlawful request, or to "not make waves", we dishonor those who fought for our rights, and encourage school administrators to bully other law-abiding citizens.
 Little by little, or sometimes in sudden legislation, we will see our rights slip away.

 Instead, we follow in the footsteps of those who fought for and wrote our law, who advocated for "full and minimal compliance with the law".